Custom response code

 Manage custom response code rules

-From the rule list, you can perform the following operations on an existing rule:
+You can perform the following operations on an existing rule from the rule list:

 • Reorder: Drag a rule to change its position.
 Rules are matched from top to bottom in the list.

 • Enable or disable: Toggle the rule status.
-A disabled rule no longer takes effect, but its configuration is preserved.
+A disabled rule does not take effect, but its configuration is preserved.

 • Edit: Modify the rule name, matching conditions, response code, or response page.